Monday, March 30, 2009

 Our Very Own Leprechaun

-Our friend Ms. Norma is Irish and runs the Youth Center activities for preschool age children.
-For St. Patrick's day she planned a great party for the kids with green play dough, they made green Leprechaun door hangers and shamrocks.
+Our friend Ms. Norma is Irish and runs the youth center activities for preschool age children.
+For St. Patrick's day she planned a great party for the kids with green play dough.
+They made green leprechaun door hangers and shamrocks.
 They also made green cupcakes with green frosting.

-Green things consumed in that quantity also come out green...if you know what I mean.
+Green things consumed in that quantity also come out green... if you know what I mean.
 It made for some very fun potty trips for the next couple of days.

 Monday, March 16, 2009